Wruthless/java-code-practice/README.md

 # Java Code Practice
 Just a playground for fundamental computing tasks written in Java.
+All source code is under the `src ` directory.

 ### StringPermutation.java
 - Detects if a string is a permutation of another.